OpenMined/SyMPC/CONTRIBUTING.md

 ## Support

-For support in contributing to this project and like to follow along with any code changes to the library, please join the #code_sympc and #cryptography Slack channel.
+For support in contributing to this project and like to follow along with any code changes to the library, please join the #cryptography Slack channel.
 [Click here to join our Slack community!](https://slack.openmined.org/)